 Public health experts and government officials keep looking at the stats, scratching their balls, and wondering why our waistlines continue to expand.

 Well don’t piss on my head and tell me it’s raining.
-Isn’t it obvious we’re not burning off all the calories we’re taking in?
+Isn’t it obvious we’re not burning off all the junk calories we’re eating?
 Plus we’re extremely deconditioned and metabolically unfit.